Pentagon probe unable to rule out White House influence on JEDI contract

 Defense Secretary Mark Esper has rejected that there was bias and said the Pentagon made its choice fairly and freely without external influence.

-The procurement process has been delayed by legal complaints and conflict of interest allegations.
+In the inspector general’s report, former Defense Secretary James Mattis was specifically asked about the excerpt from his former staff member’s book that said the president told Mattis to “screw Amazon” out of a chance to bid on the JEDI cloud contract.

+Mattis told the inspector general that he “cannot confirm” the former staff member’s account and added, “I don’t recall the president’s words on this (JEDI),” the report said.

-Reporting by Chris Sanders; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Chris Sanders; Editing by Jonathan Oatis and Bernadette Baum